shawnhuyiwen/pulse/docs/Markdown/MainPageFeatures.md

 </tr>
 <tr>
     <td width="30%">
 		Simulating three valvular conditions: aortic stenosis, aortic regurgitation, and mitral stenosis.
-Pulse virtual physiology software has the potential to transform medical education by allowing medical students to learn in a consequence free environment.
+Pulse virtual physiology software has the potential to transform medical education by allowing medical students to learn in a consequence-free environment.
 Medically accurate physiology models are required to ensure that lessons learned virtually translate to the real world.
 		<img src="./Images/Features/UIUCSimulation.png" width="300">
 	</td>
 	<td width="30%">